Ghada Karmi: Israel and Palestine

 At a protest as part of the Global March to Jerusalem held in front of the Israeli Embassy in London on March 30, 2012, Karmi stated "Israel is finished".
 She further stated: "Today, we are here together because we know, we understand what Israel is doing to Jerusalem" and that Jerusalem "does not belong to Jewish Israelis or to Jews.
 We respect all religions but we do not allow one group to take over this wonderful city."
 According to Karmi, Israel does not deserve to continue as a state and that "We have no alternative but to act.
 The only way we can stop Israel is to act against it, against its interests, against its apartheid and policies."

-In 2012, Karmi was criticized by Shai Afsai as an example of authors who treat the Zionist story "The bride is beautiful, but she is married to another man" as historical fact, which Karmi was said to have done in her book Married to Another Man and in other writings, although the story lacks a primary source.
-Other examples of authors given included Avi Shlaim and Anthony Pagden.

 In 2017, The Jewish Chronicle reported Karmi had said the word "untermensch", originally used as a description of Jews by the Nazis, could be legitimately used as a description of the relationship of Israel to the Palestinians at a conference held in Cork in the Republic of Ireland.
 Referring to an objection made against the use of the word, she said "about the use of the word 'untermesch'.
 Untermensch's equivalent in English is sub-human.
 And sub-human is how people in Gaza feel they are being treated by the Israeli army."
 According to her, the Jewish population in Palestine were "groups of foreign immigrants trying to behave as though they were indigenous" and "It is a foreign community who just turned up."
-The creation of Israel was a "a stitch up from beginning to end" by the United Nations.
+The creation of Israel was "a stitch up from beginning to end" by the United Nations.